-When it comes to prenatal yoga poses, Agnistambhasana is one of the most common and effective prenatal yoga positions practised by expecting mothers around the globe.
+When it comes to pregnancy or prenatal yoga poses, Agnistambhasana is one of the most common and effective prenatal yoga poses practised by expecting mothers around the globe.
 It is the best pose to cure and prevent lower back pain.
 It opens up your hip and relieves your lower back while making space for your belly.

 Be seated on the ground with relaxed shoulders and feet on the floor.
 Then, cross your legs in such a way that your right ankle is on your left knee and your left ankle is under your right knee.
 Relax your arms on the sides of your body, close your eyes, calm your senses, and breathe as you count the blessings you’ve been gifted in life.

-The child pose is one of the most-relieving prenatal yoga poses that help take the pressure off your belly.
+The child pose is one of the most relieving prenatal yoga poses that help takes the pressure off your belly.
 It is especially helpful to shift the weight of your growing baby away from your hip bones during the advanced stages of pregnancy.

 Begin by kneeling down on a yoga mat and be seated on your heels.
 Let the top of your feet fall flat on the mat and make your two big toes touch each other.
 Once you get comfortable in this position, widen your hips and bend down slowly, making your forehead touch the mat.
 As you do this, you will be able to feel the weight shifting from your hip bones, relieving them of the pressure.
 If you feel comfortable, you can extend your hands above your head and relax.